8 Best Examples of Data Analyst Resume

 The following are the various types of resume layouts and their appropriate uses:

-Your resume header should contain the following details:
+Your header should contain the following details:

 • Your full name and any relevant certifications you hold, where applicable.